Pope Pius IV: Conspiracy

+Roman ghetto

+The strict laws established by Pope Paul IV establishing the Jewish Roman Ghetto were loosened by Pius IV, allowing Jews to own property worth up to 1500 ducats, and to do business of any kind with Christians except hire them as servants.
+Rent in the ghetto could not be "exorbitant", but would be set by the executive of the city.

 Architectural achievements

 During the reign of Pius IV, Michelangelo rebuilt the basilica of Santa Maria degli Angeli (in Diocletian's Baths) and the eponymous Villa Pia, now known as Casina Pio IV, in the Vatican Gardens designed by Pirro Ligorio.
 It is now the headquarters of the Pontifical Academy of Sciences.
 He also assigned Michelangelo to build Porta Pia.

 Pius IV also ordered public construction to improve the water supply of Rome.

 Beatifications

-During his papacy, Pius IV canonized no saints and only beatified one individual, Gundisalvus of Amarante, on 16 September 1561.
+During his papacy, Pius IV canonised no saints and only beatified one individual, Gundisalvus of Amarante, on 16 September 1561.

 Death

 Pius IV died on 9 December 1565 from complications following an infection in the urinary tract and a high fever.
 He was buried in Santa Maria degli Angeli on 4 January 1583 after his remains were initially housed at Saint Peter's Basilica.
 His successor was Pius V.

 Pius IV suffered from many illnesses such as gout which restricted his mobility.
 Giacomo Soranzo remarked between May and August 1565 to the Venetian Senate about the pope's health, commenting that he possessed a great natural vigor.
 However, gout impeded movement in his legs, shoulders, arms, and hands.
 Sorzano also mentioned that this meant that the pope, more often than not, needed to be carried in the sedia gestatoria to avoid walking.
 Pius IV also suffered from a major illness in 1564 from which he recovered.

 However, the pope fell ill eight days before his death with a constant fever throughout the duration.
-Carlo Borromeo, who arrived in Rome during the evening on 8 December, was with the pope when he died alongside Saint Philip Neri.
+Borromeo, who arrived in Rome during the evening on 8 December, was with the pope when Pius died alongside Saint Philip Neri.